 We also went to Cutty Sark, the tea clipper ship and museum located in Greenwich which offers a load of hands-on activities suitable for young children.
 On my bucket list for this year is to head back to Greenwich to visit the National Maritime Museum.

-We spent most of May going to various local activities and playgroups and we took a day out to the ZSL Whipsnade Zoo, an hour’s away from London in Bedfordshire.
+We spent most of May going to various local activities and playgroups and we took a family day out to the ZSL Whipsnade Zoo, an hour’s away from London.
 I drove the car around Passage through Asia, driving past deer, yaks and camels and then, while we were walking around, we lucked out with a surprise encounter with the elephants out on their daily walk.
 It was a fun day and there was still plenty left to see to make another trip later on in the summer.
 I also signed up for a ZSL membership before this visit which has turned out to be great value.

 I’m considering becoming a member at Kew Gardens since we’ve been there quite a few times since moving to Chiswick and I love the events and activities they have year-round, like the past summer’s Full of Spice event.
-Coming up next in February is an Orchids festival celebrating Brazil’s colorful plants and flowers with a carnival theme in the gardens, which sounds fantastic.
+Coming up next in February is an Kew Orchids Festival celebrating Brazil’s colorful plants and flowers with a carnival theme in the gardens, which sounds fantastic.
 And I know I’ll be booking the Christmas at Kew event way in advance as I was very disappointed that tickets sold out very quickly – I would have loved to see the after dark lights in the gardens.

 For the second half of June, we were back in Fano, enjoying some summer sunshine and plenty of time at the beach.
 I loved seeing Little T play on the beach with his new friends and venture out more into the water, paddling with the help of my father-in-law or riding on a canoe.
 He had a great time and is shaping up to love water sports and being by the ocean like his parents!

 Our big family vacation of the year was for two weeks on Oahu, Hawaii, to celebrate our ten year wedding anniversary.
 We stayed at the Moana Surfrider in Waikiki and took day trips up to the North Shore and Kailua during our stay.
 There was so much we enjoyed about the trip, although it wasn’t always easy with a toddler especially in the evening.
-Hawaii is such an amazing place with so much to see and do – definitely a place I’d love to go back to again.

 After a week or so in London recovering from jetlag, Little T and I were back to exploring the city’s attractions with a visit to the WWT London Wetland Centre which is truly an oasis in the city.
 Little T loved watching the otters being fed and spending most of the time at the playground, which has plenty of activities including a fantastic water table.
 Definitely a place to go back to for the beautiful scenery, and especially in the summertime for the fun play area.